puolival/multipy/multipy/example/README.md

 # Example analyses on the Open Access Series of Imaging Studies (OASIS) data

-This is work in progress.
-Check again later on.

 ## Introduction

 In this example, we perform mass-univariate analyzes on magnetic resonance (MR) images